TechOptionsBD/vizsciflow/README.md

 13. Copy vizsciflow.sql file to vizsciflowdb docker: docker cp vizsciflow.sql vizsciflowdb:/
 14. Shell into the vizsciflowdb docker. docker exec -it vizsciflowdb /bin/bash
 15. Restore the database from vizsciflow.sql inside vizsciflowdb shell:  psql -U phenodoop -d biowl<vizsciflow.sql.
-(In case of error in step 15, use: pg_restore -U postgres -d biowl vizsciflow.sql)
+(In case of error in step 15, use: pg_restore -U phenodoop -d biowl vizsciflow.sql)
 16. Log into the system with username: testuser@usask.ca and password: aaa
 17. Browse or reload localhost:5000
 18. Install "Docker" extension in vscode.
 "Docker" tab will appear.